Super Bowl XXXVII: Broadcasting

 On the radio side, the game was carried nationally by Westwood One.
-Marv Albert, in his first season as the network’s lead NFL voice, called the game with Boomer Esiason as his analyst.
+Marv Albert, in his first season as the network's lead NFL voice, called the game with Boomer Esiason as his analyst.
 John Dockery and Warren Moon reported from the field.

-Locally, the Raiders’ broadcast was carried by their then-flagship KSFO (AM) with Greg Papa as lead announcer and Tom Flores as analyst.
-The Buccaneers’ then-flagship WDAE carried their broadcast, with Gene Deckerhoff as lead announcer and Scot Brantley as analyst.
+Locally, the Raiders' broadcast was carried by their then-flagship KSFO with Greg Papa as lead announcer and Tom Flores as analyst.
+The Buccaneers' then-flagship WDAE carried their broadcast, with Gene Deckerhoff as lead announcer and Scot Brantley as analyst.

 Entertainment

 Pre-game ceremonies

-A pre-game concert featured a performance by Carlos Santana with guests Beyoncé and Michelle Branch.
+A pre-game concert featured a performance by Carlos Santana with guests Beyoncé Knowles and Michelle Branch.
 During its pre-game show, ABC also aired a pre-game concert outside of the stadium, which featured Bonnie Raitt, Goo Goo Dolls and Michael Bublé.
 French-Canadian singer Celine Dion performed "God Bless America", while country group The Dixie Chicks performed the national anthem.

 As the New England Patriots' did the previous year, both teams were introduced and entered as a team rather than individually by offensive and defensive starters, establishing this as the new standard practice.
 To honor the 30th anniversary of the 17–0 undefeated, perfect season of the 1972 Miami Dolphins, the following members of that team appeared during the coin toss ceremony: Don Shula, Bob Griese, Larry Csonka, Larry Little, Jim Langer, Nick Buoniconti, Paul Warfield.